lakejs/lake-docs/reference/toolbar-config.md

 ## items

 Defines the buttons available in the toolbar.
-The | character represents a divider, while other strings specify the names of built-in items.
+The `|` character represents a divider and the `-` character represents a line break, while other strings specify the names of built-in items.

 * Type: `(string | ToolbarItem)[]`